-Net cash used in investing activities is primarily impacted by purchases of short-term investments, purchases of property and equipment to make improvements or modifications to existing and new office spaces, and for purchasing infrastructure equipment in co-location facilities that we directly lease and operate.
+Net cash provided by (used in) investing activities is primarily impacted by net investment activity, which includes sales, maturities, and purchases of short-term investments, purchases of property and equipment to make improvements or modifications to existing and new office spaces, and for purchasing infrastructure equipment in co-location facilities that we directly lease and operate.

-For the six months ended June 30, 2021, net cash used in investing activities was \$377.2 million, which primarily related to \$258.5 million in net investment activity outflows, driven by the purchases of short-term investments, net of sales and maturities and \$125.4 million related to cash paid for our acquisition of DocSend.
+For the three months ended March 31, 2022, net cash provided by investing activities was \$101.0 million, which primarily related to \$107.7 million in net investment activity inflows, driven by the sales and maturities of short-term investments, net of purchases.
+The increase was partially offset by cash paid for capital expenditures of \$10.7 million related to our office build-outs and work required to prepare spaces for sublease.